 Where to Find the Best Care for Your Mesothelioma Diagnosis

 Maintaining a high quality of life for mesothelioma patients is essential.
 This disease is aggressive and includes numerous uncomfortable symptoms and effects.
 All mesothelioma patients — even those who were recently diagnosed and have an early-stage disease — should consider their quality of life along with trying to cure themselves of this cancer.

 If you’re a newly diagnosed mesothelioma patient, the first step to prioritizing your quality of life during treatment is connecting with one of the top cancer centers in the country.
 Our Doctor Match program will connect you with a specialist based on your diagnosis and other specifications.

 If you prefer more personal help, our team is available by phone or email to assist you in finding a mesothelioma specialist.
 We value your quality of life and will only put you in touch with the most experienced doctors.
-Email our patient advocate and registered nurse, Jenna Campagna, at email@example.com to find the right doctor.
+Email our patient advocate and registered nurse, Karen Ritter, at firstname.lastname@example.org to find the right doctor.

 - Early Palliative Care in Advanced Lung and Gastrointestinal Malignancies.
 Clinicaltrials.gov.
 Retrieved from: https://clinicaltrials.gov/ct2/show/results/NCT01401907.
 Accessed: 12/30/19.